top of page

 A day in the life of a volunteer

-You do not need any previous experience working with animals, only a big heart and love for animals!
+You do not need any previous experience working with animals, only a big heart and love for them!

 Days can be spent helping out at our project, forming special bonds with our animals, or exploring the local area.
 You’ll get plenty of time off during the day to make a positive impact in our animals lives and contribute to conservation in South Africa.